w3f/Grants-Program/applications/chroma.md

 })
 ```

-**Proof of Concept:**
-A working proof of concept has been developed and demonstrated, showcasing the core functionality: https://x.com/0xPresc/status/1963458250869018864

 **What Chroma is NOT:**
 - Not a replacement for unit testing - it focuses specifically on E2E wallet integration testing